lkuper/CMPS290S-2018-09/_drafts/CRDTGarbageCollection.md

         return elements, nil
 }

-func (g *Gset) Length() (int, error){
-        return len(g.BaseSet), nil
-}

-//check if S.A is a subset of T.A func Compare(s, t *Gset) error{
-        return nil
-}

 //merge two sets
 func Merge(s, t *Gset) (*Gset, error){
         newGset := NewGset()
         for k, v := range s.BaseSet{
-                newGset.BaseSet[k] = v
+                newG-Set.BaseSet[k] = v
         }
         for k, v := range t.BaseSet{
-                newGset.BaseSet[k] = v
+                newG-Set.BaseSet[k] = v
         }
         return newGset, nil
 }
 ```
-One interesting thing to note is that most of the implementation of the Gset is the same regardless of whether it is a state or operation based CRDT.
-The only thing that I added to the implementation was an *ApplyOps* function that will apply a list of operations in order to the Gset (although these are only add's).
-The same was not true with the 2Pset, where the biggest difference existed when removing elements.
-As concurrent add and remove operations are commutative the tombstone set is really only necessary when implementing a state based 2Pset with the trade off being a few additional checks.
-We can also re-use the function from the Gset implementation to handle applying operations to another 2Pset, as the op-based 2Pset is simply a Gset with a removal function.
+One interesting thing to note is that most of the implementation of the G-Set is the same regardless of whether it is a state or operation based CRDT.
+The only thing that I added to the implementation was an *ApplyOps* function that will apply a list of operations in order to the G-Set (although these are only add's).
+The same was not true with the 2P-Set, where the biggest difference existed when removing elements.
+As concurrent add and remove operations are commutative the tombstone set is really only necessary when implementing a state based 2P-Set with the trade off being a few additional checks.
+We can also re-use the function from the G-Set implementation to handle applying operations to another 2P-Set, as the op-based 2P-Set is simply a G-Set with a removal function.

-A naive implementation of the 2Pset is not very space-efficient, as it can in the worst case require double the space of a Gset with the same number of elements.
+A naive implementation of the 2P-Set is not very space-efficient, as it can in the worst case require double the space of a G-Set with the same number of elements.
 This bloat could be curtailed by maintaining the removal set as a bitmap.
 Each entry in the bitmap would correspond to an entry in the add set.
-The merge function for a 2Pset with a bitmap would use a bitwise OR operation between the bitmaps.
+The merge function for a 2P-Set with a bitmap would use a bitwise OR operation between the bitmaps.
 This technique could also be applicable to other CRDTs that utilize tombstones.

-The tombstones in the state-based 2Pset implementation make it a good candidate for experimention with CRDT garbage collection.
+The tombstones in the state-based 2P-Set implementation make it a good candidate for experimention with CRDT garbage collection.
 Although it would be significantly more interesting to do so with a more complicated structure such as a Graph.

 ## Implementing the Add-Remove Partial Order CRDT